alexisvdb/singleCellHaystack/README.md

 # singleCellHaystack

-`singleCellHaystack` is a package for finding surprising needles (=genes) in haystacks (=2D representations of single cell transcriptome data).
-Single-cell RNA-seq (scRNA-seq) data is often represented in 2-dimentional plots (e.g. plots of two principal components, or t-SNE plots). `singleCellHaystack` can be used for finding genes that are expressed in subsets of cells that are non-randomly distributed in this 2D representation.
+`singleCellHaystack` is a package for finding surprising needles (=genes) in haystacks (=single cell transcriptome data).
+Single-cell RNA-seq (scRNA-seq) data is often converted to fewer dimensions using Principal Component Analysis (PCA) and represented in 2-dimentional plots (e.g. t-SNE or UMAP plots). `singleCellHaystack` can be used for finding genes that are expressed in subsets of cells that are non-randomly distributed in these multi-dimensional spaces or 2D representations.

 Our manuscript about `singleCellHaystack` is now availabe on [bioRxiv](https://www.biorxiv.org/content/10.1101/557967v1).